ton-studio/.github/profile/README.md

 ## What We Do

 ### 1. **Telegram Mini Apps Development Tools**
-Explore our [repository of Telegram mini apps tools](https://github.com/telegram-mini-apps).
+Explore our [Telegram Mini Apps community](https://github.com/telegram-mini-apps) with tools and solutions for developers.
 We continuously build and curate resources to help developers streamline their app development process.

 ### 2. **Tact Language**
 As the main contributor to the **Tact language**, we focus on developing and auditing high-performance, secure smart contracts on TON.
 Learn more about Tact at [tact-lang.org](https://tact-lang.org/) and check out the Tact repository [here](https://github.com/tact-lang).